yeganamuradli/COVID-19/csse_covid_19_data/README.md

 * Mexico: Beginning November 10, recoveries are available at the national level only and will be grouped in the "Unassigned, Mexico" entry.
 * Nicaragua: Releasing case, death, and recovered data once per week.
 * NSW, Australia: NSW Health has suspended its survey of the recovery status of patients with COVID-19 to focus on the recent increase in community transmission on July 31, 2020.
 Therefore, recovery statistics are no longer presented. ([Source](https://www.nsw.gov.au/covid-19/find-facts-about-covid-19), [Issue #3694](https://github.com/CSSEGISandData/COVID-19/issues/3694))
-* Spain: Not updating case or death data on the weekends (and is not currently providing recoveries at any time)
+* Spain: Providing data twice a week (Tuesdays and Fridays) (as of March 15, 2022). ~~Not updating case or death data on the weekends (and is not currently providing recoveries at any time)~~
 * Sweden: Not updating case, death, or recovered data Saturday-Monday.
 Updates expected Tuesdays through Fridays.
 * UK: Providing data Monday-Friday (as of Feb 26, 2022).
 Daily death toll paused on July 18. ([GOV.UK](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases) and [Reuters](https://www.reuters.com/article/us-health-coronavirus-britain-casualties-idUSKCN24J0GC)).
 Technical difficulties with the national dashboard are resulting in no update for August 11.
 [Source](https://twitter.com/phe_uk/status/1293245784599781376?s=21).
 Corrected on August 12.
 * Wales, UK: Providing data Monday-Saturday.